isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-magic-or-medicine-malay-healing-practices.md

 [^8]:Winzeler, R.L.
 (1983).
 The study of Malay magic. *Bijdragen Tot De Taal-, Land- En Volkenkunde, 139*(4), 435–458, p.
 436. Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.
 [^9]:[Malay “doctors”](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepresswk18960922-1.2.23).
 (1896, September 22). *The Singapore Free Press*, p.
 4. Retrieved from NewspaperSG.
 [^10]:Skeat, W.W.
 (1900). [*Malay magic: Being an introduction to the folklore and popular religion of the Malay Peninsula*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=3966641) (pp. 424–425).
 London: Macmillan and Co., Limited.
 (Call no.: RCLOS 398.4 SKE-[GH])
-[^11]:
-[^12]:
-[^13]:
-[^14]:
-[^15]:
-[^16]:
-[^17]:
-[^18]:
-[^19]:
-[^20]:
-[^21]:
-[^22]:
-Winzeler, 1983, p.
+[^11]:Winzeler, 1983, p.
 447.
-Thomas N. Annandale was a Scottish zoologist, entomologist, anthropologist and herpetologist, who became interested in Malay animism, related magical lore and curers.
+[^12]:Thomas N. Annandale was a Scottish zoologist, entomologist, anthropologist and herpetologist, who became interested in Malay animism, related magical lore and curers.
-From pineapples (Ananassa sativa) and keladi (Alocasia denudata) to cheraka (Plumbaginasea), the poisons Gimlette examined have been described to contain active ingredients useful in the study of modern medicine.
+[^13]:From pineapples (*Ananassa sativa*) and *keladi* (*Alocasia denudata*) to cheraka (Plumbaginasea), the poisons Gimlette examined have been described to contain active ingredients useful in the study of modern medicine.
-Gerrard, P.N.
-(1905).
-A vocabulary of Malay medical terms.
+[^14]:Gerrard, P.N.
+(1905). *A vocabulary of Malay medical terms*.
 Singapore: Kelly & Walsh.
-(Microfilm no.: NL27512) Anthropologist Thomas Fraser notes that in village processions led by the pawang who is healing a physically ill or possessed patient, the imam (Islamic worship leader) is also involved to officiate the ritual from a religious perspective.
-This prevents any possible conflict with Islamic beliefs that may border on shirk (idolatory or Polytheism).
+(Microfilm no.: NL27512)
+[^15]:Anthropologist Thomas Fraser notes that in village processions led by the *pawang* who is healing a physically ill or possessed patient, the *imam* (Islamic worship leader) is also involved to officiate the ritual from a religious perspective.
+This prevents any possible conflict with Islamic beliefs that may border on *shirk* (idolatory or Polytheism).
-Why fewer babies are now dying in Singapore.
-(1935, July 21).
-The Straits Times, p.
+[^16]:[Why fewer babies are now dying in Singapore](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19350721-1.2.68).
+(1935, July 21). *The Straits Times*, p.
 13. Retrieved from NewspaperSG.
-In the Malay villages, traditional healers were involved in sanctifying the village via ceremonies and rituals, and were also involved in the affairs of the state.
-Known as the Maharaja Lela in Selangor or Sultan Muda in Perak, a bomoh enjoyed unfettered entry into the palace compounds.
+[^17]:In the Malay villages, traditional healers were involved in sanctifying the village via ceremonies and rituals, and were also involved in the affairs of the state.
+Known as the *Maharaja Lela* in Selangor or *Sultan Muda* in Perak, a *bomoh* enjoyed unfettered entry into the palace compounds.
-Owen, N.G.
+[^18]:Owen, N.G.
 (Ed.).
-(1987).
-Death and disease in Southeast Asia: Explorations in social, medical and demographic history (p.
+(1987). [*Death and disease in Southeast Asia: Explorations in social, medical and demographic history*](http://eservice.nlb.gov.sg/item_holding.aspx?bid=4523171) (p.
 258).
 Singapore: Oxford University Press.
 (Call no.: RSING 301.3220959 DEA)
-Singapore.
+[^19]:Singapore.
 The Statutes of the Republic of Singapore.
-(1987, March 30).
-Sale of Drugs Act (Cap 282, 1985 Rev. ed.).
+(1987, March 30). *Sale of Drugs Act* (Cap 282, 1985 Rev. ed.).
 Retrieved from Singapore Statutes Online website.
+[^20]:Singapore.
+The Statutes of the Republic of Singapore.
+(1999, December 30). *Poisons Act* (Cap 234, 1999 Rev. ed.).
+Retrieved from Singapore Statutes Online website.
+[^21]:Newbold, T.J.
+(2015). [*Political and statistical account of the British settlements in the Straits of Malacca, viz.
+Pinang, Malacca, and Singapore, with a history of the Malayan states on the peninsula of Malacca vol, 2 of 2*](http://eservice.nlb.gov.sg/item_holding.aspx?bid=202784871) (p.
+242).
+London: Forgotten Books.
+(Call no.: RSING 959.5 NEW)
+[^22]: Squeamishness, heartburn and fevers arise when the “fire” element is too strong.
+The “water” element causes damp chills and vomiting.